 Long-term capital gain is created when an asset such as investment real estate is sold after being held for more than one year.
 Tax on a long-term capital gain in 2021 is 0%, 15%, or 20% based on the investor’s taxable income and filing status, excluding any state or local taxes on capital gains.

-Learn more about the capital gains tax rates for 2020 and 2021 from Kiplinger.
+Learn more about the capital gains tax rates for 2022 from Kiplinger.

 Short-Term Capital Gain